roshea6/BlueROVKalmanFilter/README.md

 ## Running the Code

-### Extended Kalman Filter
+### Kalman Filter
-To run just the Extended Kalman Filter for the ROV use the following command:
+To run just the Kalman Filter for the ROV use the following command:
 ```
 rosrun EKF ekf
 ```